 - Want a cost-efficient cab at their doorstep.

 Uber has such a vast customer segment that it has got something on offer for everyone.
 From Uber Taxis to Uber Black and from Uber X to Uber SUV, the company has got a vast range for its customers to make a choice.

-Uber for Kids: A special service from Uber dedicated for parents who want their kids to reach home from school in an Uber cab.
+Uber for Kids: A special service from Uber dedicated to parents who want their kids to reach home from school in an Uber cab.